06.18.26

 Dhul Hijjah News

 The Day of Arafah (also spelt Day of Arafat) is on the 9th of Dhul Hijjah, the day before Eid Al Adha.
-This year, Arafah is expected to fall on the evening of Monday, May 25, 2026.
+This year, Arafah is expected to fall on the evening of Monday, May 25, 2026 and end on the evening of Tuesday, May 26, 2026.

 Arafah is also one of the most important days in the Islamic calendar.
 It was on this day that Allah (SWT) perfected His religion, completed His favours upon His beloved Prophet Muhammad (ﷺ), and approved Islam as a way of life.
 As Allah (SWT) stated in Surah Al-Ma’idah: